lmosjean/MicroLogger/README.md

 # MicroLogger
-Code for data logging analog and digital data as .cvs on a SD card and atmega328 microcontroller.
+Atmega328p based data logger for digital and analog sensors.
+Compatible with sd card logging as .csv and serial plotting formatted data.